wgmods/Mods-API-Documentation/docs/PythonAPI/ui.md

 ---

 ### addDataComponentWithId(uiID, componentId, initData)
-The method adds the mods_DataComponent wirt ID to the ui element.
+The method adds the mods_DataComponent with ID to the ui element.

 #### Input parameters
-- uiID - ID of the ui element, to which DataComponent will be added, returned by createUiElement() method, int
+- uiID - ID of the ui element, to which DataComponent will be added, returned by [createUiElement()](#createUiElement) method, int
 - componentId - ID of the adding component, int or str
 - initData - initialisation data for data component if needed, dict